 Group Net Metering

-Below please find application forms for group net metering as well as a copy of the interim group net metering rules, Puc 902 and Puc 909.
+Below please find application forms for group net metering as well as a copy of the final group net metering rules, Puc 902 and Puc 909.

 Please direct any questions about the group net metering forms to Michael Sisto of the Consumer Affairs Division, firstname.lastname@example.org, 603-271-6029.
 For other questions regarding group net metering, please contact Liz Nixon of the Sustainable Energy Division, Elizabeth.email@example.com , 603-271-6018.